The Global E-waste Monitor 2020 provides the most comprehensive overview of the global e-waste challenge,

-In the framework of the E-waste Monitor in the Arab Region project, the SCYCLE Programme, ITU, and UNEP, in collaboration with UNITAR, UNSD, and UN-ESCWA,
+In the framework of the E-waste Monitor in the Arab Region project, the SCYCLE Programme, ITU, and UNEP,

 Stronger Training and Increased Knowledge for Better Enforcement (STrIKE) – Waste & Mercury